Yiling-Huo/cyber-fortune-cookie/README.md

 # Cyber fortune cookie

-A mini fortune cookie game created with Python and pygame
+A mini fortune cookie game created with Python 3.11 and pygame.

-This game is made with Python 3.11 and pygame.

 ## Installation

 Make sure you have Python (v 3.10 or newer) in your system.

-Make sure pygame is installed: `pip install pygame`.
+Make sure pygame is installed by running `pip install pygame` in a command prompt.

 Clone this repository to your local directory.